wlh18/react-1/README.md

 We can update the values on our state the `.setState()` method that is built into the component.

-This method will allow us to pass a new value to our state and cause or component to `rerender` to now show the changes in our state.
+This method will allow us to pass a new value to our state and cause or component to `re-render` to now show the changes in our state.

 How to use it: